FREQUENTLY ASKED QUESTIONS

 You are able to choose which narratives you need for both California and Michigan!
 Customization and review packages are also available.

 GENERAL CANNABIS QUESTIONS

 Where is cannabis legal in the United States?

 Cannabis is still federally illegal in the United States.
 Many states have come to pass medical or adult-use legislation with varying degrees of regulation and oversight.
 Each state is operating on its own timeline, the legality status can change seemingly overnight if you are not tracking the movement of bills, propositions, and legislation.
 Our team is dedicated to keeping you informed with our United States Cannabis Market Research.

 Where is cannabis legal in the world?

 Cannabis is still illegal in most of the world, with only a few countries regulating and taxing the sale of the plant.
-Worldwide medical and recreational cannabis legislation is progressing at a rapid rate as more and more countries see the inherent value in the plant and perceive the misguided banning of the substance.
+Worldwide medical and recreational cannabis legislation is progressing at a rapid rate as more and more countries see the inherent value in the plant and the misguided banning of the substance.
 Curious about cannabis legislation in specific international markets?
 Check out our International Cannabis Market Research.